 My Story

-In Kindergarden, I had a crazy music teacher, Mr. Potts.
+In Kindergarden, I had an energetic music teacher, Mr. Potts.
 He had unruly hair and thick dark glasses.
-He seemed to dance down the halls and pay no mind to the rules of the school.
+He seemed to dance down the halls and paid no mind to the rules of the school.

 In his class, I was in shock: on the piano, he could play all of the current cartoon themes: Tom & Jerry, Bobby's World, and Tiny Tunes.
 He also introduced the class to classical music.
 It was the first time I saw a solo pianist up close and it took my breath away.
 I asked for lessons and that was the end of that!